-The Data Display Debugger (DDD) is normally available in for download for any distribution.
+The Data Display Debugger (DDD) is a graphical front end for GDB, it is available in any standard distribution.
 DDD is optional as GDB can be used effectively in text mode.

 The GDB TCP/IP server can be built within SnapGear by enabling it from the Application Configuration Utility under "Miscellaneous Applications/gdbserver".